luangjay/vscode-grabfood/README.md

 - VSCode version 1.74.0 or above (tested on Windows and WSL)
 - Node package manager (npm)

+## Known Issues

+After installation, it may take a few minutes for the extension to activate.
+Please do not close the VSCode window until the activation finishes.
+If the extension does not work properly, reinstallation can resolve the issue.

 ## Release Notes

 ### 1.0.0